ch-ckmate/BackPlanner/README.md

 **NOTE** →  The app starts with ignore mouse events, so it is like it doesn't exist(you can even move a file/folder behind it), to make change just press CTRL+K, and you will be able to modify your plan with double-click on the boxes, when you will click on another window, the app will reset the starting ignore mouse event.

-In this way we avoid the accidental clicks.
+This way we avoid the accidental clicks.

 ## Before Starting It